daiyamongos/LouieMicroservice/README.md

 It allow for task list retrieval (using /getTasks) as well as task list saving to a JSON file (using /saveTasks)

+> DO NOT USE main.py.
+It is a test program I used for A8

 # Communication Contract:
 a **POST** request from the main program side would look like: